tibolpol/ipc-secret-message/README.md

  \_ smq_send queue_id socat
  \_ smq_receive queue_id /dev/fd/62</pre>

 No other processes other than the ones forked by socat can read the message, because smq_send verifies the reader parents PPID before delivering the complete message.
-Stealing peaces to the raw IPC queue is possible but never get the complete message, and a partial message won't be decrypted.
+Stealing pieces to the raw IPC queue is possible but never get the complete message, and a partial message won't be decrypted.
 The message will be very hard to steal even for root.